-Just how much lactose is in one 8 ounce glass of milk can contain:
+How much lactose is in one 8 ounce glass of milk?

 For those who do not have an intolerance to lactose before surgery, we may recommend that you remove milk and other dairies from your diet.
 After surgery, you can begin to introduce milk at about stage 3 in small increments to see whether or not you have developed an intolerance.